ASTHA-Lab/HOACS/README.md

 ## License

-This project is provided for **research and educational purposes only**.
+This project is licensed under the **MIT License**.

+Copyright (c) 2025 **ASTHA Lab, University of Kansas**.
+All rights reserved.

+See the [LICENSE](LICENSE) file for full details.

-For commercial use or inquiries, please contact the authors.
+For commercial use or collaboration inquiries, please contact the authors.

 ---